Dry lining stud partition walls is a project any homeowner can take on. All you need is the right tools, materials, and this dry lining guide.

 2. Fold Over and Snap Plasterboard

-- Lift the sheet off the floor and firmly push one side of the cut.
-You should find that it snaps along a clean line.
+- Lift the board off the floor and firmly push one side of the cut.
+It should snap along a clean line.

-- Use the knife again to cut through the paper layer on the other side.
+- Use the knife to cut through the paper layer on the other side.

 - If necessary, use a plasterboard rasp to smooth out any rough edges.

-Follow the steps below to fix plasterboard like a pro!
+Follow the steps below to fix boards like a pro!

 1. Position Plasterboard

-Important note: Standard plasterboard has a grey side and an ivory side.
-Make sure that the ivory side of the plasterboard is facing outwards when fixing boards.
+Important Note: Standard plasterboard has a grey side and an ivory side.
+Ensure the ivory side is facing outwards when fixing boards.

-- Starting at the door studs, carefully position a full-size board vertically to cover half the width of the door stud and half the width of the next stud.
-To put it another way, ensure that the joins align at the centre of a stud.
+- Starting at the door studs, carefully position a full-size board to cover half the door stud width and half the width of the next stud.
+To put it another way, ensure the joins align at the centre of a stud.

 - Place a floor lifter at the foot of the board.
 Use your foot to press down and force the board against the ceiling.